-Terence C. Golden, 66 Director since 1995
+Terence C. Golden, 67

 Mr. Golden served as our President and Chief Executive Officer from 1995 until his retirement in May 2000.
 He is the Chairman of Bailey Capital Corporation.
 He is a director of Pepco Holdings, Inc. and a member of the Federal City Council.
-He is a director of KIPP-DC, the District of Columbia Police Foundation, Fight for Children, New Leaders New Schools and The Morris and Gwendolyn Cafritz Foundation.
+He is chairman of KIPP-DC and a director of Fight for Children.
 He is also a trustee of the Washington Real Estate Investment Trust.
-In past years, Mr. Golden served as Chief Financial Officer of The Oliver Carr Company, a director of Cousins Properties, Inc., as a member of the G2 Satellite Solutions Advisory Committee and was also co-founder and national managing partner of Trammell Crow Residential Companies.
+In past years, Mr. Golden served as Chief Financial Officer of The Oliver Carr Company, a director of Cousins Properties, Inc., as a member of the G2 Satellite Solutions Advisory Committee and was also cofounder and national managing partner of Trammell Crow Residential Companies.
 He served as Administrator of the General Services Administration from 1985 to 1988 and was Assistant Secretary of the Treasury from 1984 to 1985.